 Compared to chipmunks, ground squirrels communicate through whistles, chatters, and chats (California ground squirrels), whistles and chirps (Richardson’s ground squirrels), and chirps and churs (Wyoming ground squirrels).

-The economic importance of ground squirrels also tends to be negative for humans.
+The economic importance of ground squirrels tends to be negative for humans.
 The Wyoming ground squirrel, for instance, plays host to fleas and helps transmit the Colorado tick fever virus and the bubonic plague.
 They are also considered to be agricultural pests.

 To Sum It Up